What Changed for TSA Carry-On Rules Update

 Nothing’s changed on this front, even though people keep hoping.
 Containers have to be 3.4 ounces or smaller.
 They all need to fit inside one quart-sized clear bag.
 One bag per person.
 That’s it.
 That’s the rule.

-Medications and baby formula get a pass — you can bring larger quantities of both, but you should tell the agent about them before they go through the scanner.
-Probably should have led with this: the exceptions exist, but you need to proactively declare them.
+Medications and baby formula get a pass — you can bring larger quantities of both, but you should tell the agent about them before they go through the scanner. the exceptions exist, but you need to proactively declare them.
 Don’t just toss your prescription bottles in the bin and hope nobody notices.

 Electronics: Still Coming Out of the Bag